kelvindecosta/picharsso/CONTRIBUTING.md

 Any changes to the code base should follow the style and coding conventions used in the rest of the project.
-The version history should be clean, and commit messages should be descriptive and [properlyformatted][commit-messages].
+The version history should be clean, and commit messages should be descriptive and [properly formatted][commit-messages].

 [issue]: https://github.com/kelvindecosta/picharsso/issues/new
 [issues]: https://github.com/kelvindecosta/picharsso/issues